Manufacturers Still Love Lithium-ion Batteries Here's Why

 2. Better than Other Rechargeable Technologies

 If you take single-use alkaline batteries out of the equation, there are other rechargeable battery technologies.
-Think Nickle Cadmium and Nickel Metal Hydride in the consumer market and lead-acid batteries for commercial applications.
+Think Nickel Cadmium and Nickel Metal Hydride in the consumer market and lead-acid batteries for commercial applications.
 These other rechargeable technologies are still utilized today.
 But for most applications, lithium-ion is superior.
 It offers more consistent discharge rate, longer life, and a higher power density with lower weight.

 3. Battery Components Are Recyclable